-Your classification will be worked out based on the level 5 and level 6 modules you studied at Staffordshire University.
+Your classification will be worked out based on the level 5 and level 6 modules you studied at University of Staffordshire.
 We will look at all your level 5 and 6 work, and remove your lowest module mark, up to a maximum of 30 credits.